-13 RELATED PARTIES
+14 RELATED PARTIES

-а Identity of related parties: Relationship Balance Date • The Southern Cross Medical Care Society ("Society") Parent 30 June • Southern Cross Health Services Limited ("Health Services") 100% subsidiary of Society 30 June • Southern Cross Insurance Services Limited ("SCISL") 100% subsidiary of Society 30 June • Southern Cross Healthcare Limited (non-trading) 100% subsidiary of Society 30 June • Southern Cross Health Trust ("Trust") Related party of Society 30 June • Southern Cross Benefits Limited ("SCBL") 100% subsidiary of Trust 30 June • Southern Cross Hospitals Limited ("Hospitals") 100% subsidiary of Trust 30 June
+a Identity of related parties: Relationship Balance Date The Southern Cross Medical Care Society ("Society") Parent 30 June Southern Cross Health Services Limited ("Health Services") 100% subsidiary of Society 30 June Southern Cross Insurance Services Limited ("SCISL") 100% subsidiary of Society 30 June Southern Cross Ventures Limited ("SCVL") 100% subsidiary of Society 30 June CareHQ Limited Partnership Joint venture of SCVL 30 June CareHQ (General Partner) Limited Joint venture of SCVL 30 June Southern Cross Health Trust ("Trust") Related party of Society 30 June Southern Cross Benefits Limited ("SCBL") 100% subsidiary of Trust 30 June Southern Cross Healthcare Limited ("Hospitals") 100% subsidiary of Trust 30 June

 The Company, the Society, SCBL, Hospitals and the Trust (the "Group") are separate legal entities.
-All entities provide their normal services to other group entities on normal commercial terms.
+All entities provide their normal services to other group entities on normal commercial terms, except for related party advances which are not interest bearing.
 However, some goods and services are purchased by the Group and other related parties on a combined basis, and are on-charged to other related parties at cost.

-All related party balances are payable on normal trading terms and unsecured.
-No related party transactions have taken place at nil or nominal value.
-No related party balances have been written off or forgiven during the year ended 30 June 2020.
+All related party balances are payable on normal trading terms and unsecured, except for related party advances.
+No related party balances have been written off or forgiven during the year ended 30 June 2021 (30 June 2020: Nil).

-Note 2020
+Note 2021 \$000 2020 \$000

-\$000
+• • • • •

 Total amount of transactions with Society

-Purchase of services 7 2,365
+Purchase of services 7 5,585 2,365

-Share capital issued 14 15,000
+Share capital issued 15 - 15,000

-Total amount of transactions with other related parties ,
+Total amount of transactions with other related parties

-Sale of services to SCISL 7 27
+Sale of services to SCISL 7 - 27

-Acquisition of pet insurance business from SCBL 16 8,077
+Acquisition of pet insurance business from SCBL 17 - 8,077

-Transfer of pet insurance net liabilities from SCISL 16 (44)
+Transfer of pet insurance net liabilities from SCISL 17 - (44)

 Total outstanding balances with Society

-Payables 515
+Payables 527 515

 Total outstanding balances with other related parties

-Receivable from SCISL 27
+Receivable from SCISL - 27

+Tax loss offsets with other related parties